MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 Be careful not to commit this file to a Git repository.
-Anyone who has the token
+Anyone with the token
 can potentially make requests
+of Vision API
-of your app
+through your project
 and force you to incur costs.

 After defining your access token in